May 24 column: Clematis

 CLEMATIS GROUPS

-The following are Carol Newcomb’s descriptions of each clematis group, when they bloom, when to prune, and some of her favorite varieties within each.
+The following are Carol Newcomb’s descriptions of each clematis group.
+This includes, when they bloom, when to prune, and some of her favorite varieties within each.

 • Group One – Vines bloom in early spring, typically April and May, on last year’s wood.
 Tidy the plant in the spring, shake off old leaves and remove any broken branches.
 Guide new growth into position and do any needed pruning after the bloom is finished.